doskaf/learn-co-sandbox/README.md

 ## Usage

-Start it up and start learning about your favorite Pokémon!
+Start it up and learn about your favorite Pokémon!

 ## Development